 Opt for a statement piece of furniture in red, burnt orange or another shade that's attention-grabbing, then incorporate the tone more subtly throughout the rest of your scheme – styling shelves with books in your chose shade is a great example.

-37. Create a customised desk, then paint it to suit
+50. Create a customized desk, then paint it to suit

 Buying your home office furniture from somewhere like Ikea (ie, it's not costing a bomb)?
 Customize it with paint – and use that as a starting point for your whole scheme.
 Living rooms and bedrooms are the two main spaces that double as a home office, as generally they are the largest in a house.
 To make it work choose a desk and seating that ties in with the rest of the room, here, the pale blond desk top and trestle legs work well with the bare floor-boards and jet black of the fireplace.
 The copper plant pot on the mantle links to the copper accessories on the desk – it’s all in the details!
 And not forgetting the pinboard that’s cleverly painted in Heart Wood, the same color as the walls.